TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

 ## Future improvements

+- upgrade-ufds.sh should automatically determine what backfilling needs to be done.
+Old notes on this:

+        # If you upgraded ufds, it's important that you also backfill missing column
+        # data as UFDS does not do this automatically.
+To do this you'll need to
+        # look at:
+        #
+        # git log -p sapi_manifests/ufds/template
+        #
+        # in the ufds.git repo to figure out which columns need to be backfilled,
+        # then run something like:
+        #
+        # /opt/smartdc/moray/node_modules/moray/bin]# ./backfill -i name -i version ufds_o_smartdc
+        #
+        # in the moray zone.
+See JPC-1302 for some more usage ideas.

 - Should we `dc-maint-{start,end}.sh` for provision pipeline upgrades?
   I.e. for napi, dapi, imgapi, fwapi, papi, vmapi, cnapi.

 - We need an LB in front of cloudapi to maint-window it.

+-